New York Life | May 29, 2018

 The new internal mobility page on the company’s internal collaboration/communication platform makes it easy for employees to see the range of mobility resources.
 Employees can find information about professional development courses in resume writing and interviewing skills as well as access to a dedicated internal mobility recruiter who is there to provide personalized career counseling on a range of capabilities including career development planning, interview preparation, lateral career moves, resume coaching, and showcasing one’s skills.

 Internal Mobility Recruiter, Michael Carrano, notes, “The strong response to the Internal Mobility program has been very gratifying and it continues to grow.
-Since September 2017, we have received nearly 200 inquiries regarding our program services, and had numerous employees who participated in the program successfully securing new internal job placements.”
+Since September 2017, we have received hundreds of inquiries regarding our program services, and had numerous employees who participated in the program successfully securing new internal job placements.”